theicfire/vimsheet/index.md

     * `ctrl+wq` - Quit a window

 ##Marks
+Marks allow you to jump to designated points in your code.

 * `m{a-z}` - Set mark {a-z} at cursor position
 * A capital mark {A-Z} sets a global mark and will work between files
 * `‘{a-z}` - move the cursor to the start of the line where the mark was set